ilovepdf/iloveimg-wp-watermark/README.txt

-=== Best Watermark - Protect images on your site with iLoveIMG === Plugin Name: Image Compressor & Optimizer - iLoveIMG
+=== Best Watermark - Protect images on your site with iLoveIMG === Plugin Name: Best Watermark - Protect images on your site with iLoveIMG
 Version: 1.0.0
 Author: iLovePDF
 Author URI: https://www.iloveimg.com/